entrepeneur4lyf/phpHybridrag/README.md

 - Reranker: Combines and reranks results from both approaches
 - LanguageModel: Generates answers based on the retrieved context

+For detailed information about each component and how to customize them, please see the [Components Documentation](docs/components.md).

 ## Testing

 To run the test suite, use the following command: